Achronus/Open-Day-Robot/README.md

 	database of questions relates to this institution only.
  -	The GUI is family-friendly and will filter out any inapropriate words in your query.
  -	Please report all bugs to the email found in the contacts section.
 Thank you.
+ -  Documentation can be found on the [wiki](https://github.com/Achronus/Open-Day-Robot/wiki).

 REQUIREMENTS
 ===========================================================================================